orange3867220/flickrselfie/Readme.md

 =========================================================================

-After restore bower and npm dependencies,
+After restore bower and npm dependencies.
 Use **grunt serve** to see development build.
 Use **grunt test** to see test result.
 Use **grunt build** to build production version, which will sits in **dist** folder.